mattlibera/alpine/packages/docs/src/en/alpine-101.md

 # Alpine 101

-Create a blank HTML file somewhere on you computer with a name like: `i-love-alpine.html`
+Create a blank HTML file somewhere on your computer with a name like: `i-love-alpine.html`

 Using a text editor, fill the file with these contents: